jgm/gitit/README.markdown

 files are stored in a [git][], [darcs][], or [mercurial][] repository and may be modified either by using the VCS's command-line tools or through the wiki's web interface.
-By default, pandoc's extended version of markdown is used as a markup language, but reStructuredText, LaTeX, or HTML can also be used.
+By default, pandoc's extended version of markdown is used as a markup language, but reStructuredText, LaTeX, HTML, DocBook, or Emacs Org-mode markup can also be used.
 Pages can be exported in a number of different formats, including LaTeX, RTF, OpenOffice ODT, and MediaWiki markup.
 Gitit can be configured to display TeX math (using [texmath][]) and highlighted source code (using [highlighting-kate][]).

 Other features include